 Just over two hundred years ago, it was a stormy June on Lake Geneva in Switzerland.
 Lord Byron and his personal physician, John Polidori, were renting out a mansion in the summer, the Villa Diodati.
-Rained in with them at the time were poet Percy Shelley and his mistress, Mary Godwin, who would later become his wife: Mary Shelley.
+Rained in with them at the time were poet Percy Shelley and Mary Godwin, who would later marry Percy and be known as Mary Shelley.

 They read Shakespeare and Mary’s mother (Mary Wollstonecraft Godwin) and a host of German ghost stories to beat the boredom.
 Then Byron issued a challenge: each of them should write a ghost story of their own, and then share it with the group.

 Each of the four tackled the challenge in their own way.
 Mary Shelley wrote about their creative endeavor in her introduction to Frankenstein.

 Byron wrote a story based on a fragment of a tale from the end of his poem “Mazeppa,” which itself was a narrative poem based on a legend of a historical Ukranian high commander.
 If that isn’t literary inception, I’m not sure what would be, especially if you consider the fate of this abandoned vampiric tale, which later inspired:

 Polidori “had some terrible idea” of a skull-headed lady who saw something she shouldn’t—Mary couldn’t remember what.
 Polidori didn’t know how she should be punished for such a crime, so he put her in the tomb where Romeo and Juliet died.

 After Byron abandoned his ghost story when the weather improved, John rewrote it into The Vampyre, a novella which basically became the grandfather of all paranormal romance.